Lifestyle brand: Perceived brand value

 If a consumer loves fashion this will have a positive effect on his/her willingness to pay for a luxury, top-end brand.
 In order for a lifestyle brand to be successful and dominate market share it needs to enhance customers experiences and provide more than just a product.
 Consumers are more willing and likely to purchase a brand that establishes itself as to value and satisfaction.
-Brand value is defined as comparing focal brands with unbranded products that have had the same level or same ways of marketing to consumers, as well as adopting the same product attributes (Yoo and Donthu, 2001).
+Brand value is defined as comparing focal brands with unbranded products that have had the same level or same ways of marketing to consumers, as well as adopting the same product attributes.
+Luxury brands are extending their perceived value beyond tangible goods by incorporating curated cafe and dining experiences into their portfolios as part of the luxury experience.

 Luxury brands target those that have an extreme lifestyle.
 Price is never a factor.
 Three categories are identified as measuring brand value: brand loyalty, perceived value and brand awareness/association.
-Consumers associate themselves with luxury fashion brands to portray their lifestyle and separate them from the rest (Vigneron & Johnson, 2004).
+Consumers associate themselves with luxury fashion brands to portray their lifestyle and separate them from the rest.
 Social value is an aspect that relates to consumers' desire to obtain luxury brands that they hope will offer them a symbolic part of a group or culture.
-There are emotional factors that are connected to the consumption of a luxury brand: for example those that bring pleasure or excitement (Choi & Kim 2003; Kim et al., 2010; Vigneron & Johnson, 2004).
-Consumers who purchase luxury brands tend to have a strong social function within their social class.
+There are emotional factors that are connected to the consumption of a luxury brand: for example those that bring pleasure or excitement.